-THEO 269 - Topics in Moral Theology (3)
+THEO 169 - Topics in Moral Theology (3 credits)

 This course will take up a focused topic in moral theology.
-A course could focus on a particular theme in moral theology, like war, forgiveness, or work, or a course could focus on a particular type or period of moral theology, such as virtue ethics or service-learning.
+A course could focus on a particular theme in moral theology, like war, forgiveness, or work, or a course could focus on a particular type or period of moral theology, such as virtue ethics.
 Past course titles have included War in Christian Tradition, Theology of Work and Theology of Service.
-Cross-listed as CORE 269.

-THEO 270 - Christian Worship (3)
+THEO 270 - Christian Worship (3 credits)